medusa-project/kumquat-f4/README-CONTENTdm.md

   "Costume Name" mapped to the DC "title" element will become simply "Title."
 * Unmapped elements will be assigned a name of "unmapped".
 * Only one level of compound object structure will be imported.
 * CONTENTdm field settings like searchable, hidden, etc. are ignored.
-(These would either work differently or are not applicable to F4.)
+* When an import is re-run, old collection nodes (and all child nodes) will be deleted and replaced by new ones, but the resulting UUIDs and "web IDs" will be different, the latter of which will break public URLs.

 ## Instructions